KappaKa1/MAX78000-Dynamic-Neural-Network/README.md

 ## Data Loader Design and Model Design
 ### Data Loader
   A Data Loader is required during training and has different designs for different datasets.
 It handles data preperation, like preprocessing or normalizing, and ensures that the data is fit for training.
 The MAX78000 directory provides many Data Loader designs for many datasets, like MNIST and Cifar100, and are readily available for use in training.
 For datasets that are not provided, please refer to the [steps on designing a data loader](https://www.analog.com/en/resources/app-notes/data-loader-design-for-max78000-model-training.html).
+  During training, the data loader normalizes the data to values of [$$\frac{-128}{128}$$,$$\frac{127}{128}$$]

+  The Data Loader used for the MNIST Dynamic MNIST Model is the provided MNIST Data Loader, which has already

 ### Model Design
   The MAX78000 uses the **"ai8x.py"** library and its predefined modules to describe the model design.
 The list of predefined modules can be found [here](https://github.com/analogdevicesinc/ai8x-training?tab=readme-ov-file#list-of-predefined-modules).
 All model designs have to use the predefined modules to be compatible with the MAX78000, and pre-existing models can be adapted for compatibility by following [steps listed here](https://github.com/analogdevicesinc/ai8x-training?tab=readme-ov-file#adapting-pre-existing-models).

 ## Model Training
 ### train.py